Observer Design Pattern

 - Automatic: The Subject’s setter methods call

 notifyObservers()after making all desired changes.
-More efficient but places the burden on the client. - Batched/deferred: Notifications are collected and dispatched after a delay or at a synchronization point, reducing redundant updates.
+The client can wait until a series of state changes is complete, avoiding needless intermediate updates, but clients carry the responsibility and may forget. - Batched/deferred: Notifications are collected and dispatched after a delay or at a synchronization point, reducing redundant updates.

 Consequences